-BEHAVIOR CONTRACT AND AGREEMENT TEMPLATE
+BEHAVIOR CONTRACT AN ID AGREEMENT TEMPLA TE

-l(Full Name) order to be an active, safe, fully e student on my course, l need to 00
+Ι understand that in ord ler to be an active, safe, fully engaged, and

+invested student on my Orientation course, I need to do the following:

 1.

 2.

 3.

-(Student Signed Name) (Instructor Name 1)

-(Student Signed Name) (Instructor Name 2)

-(Date)
+Date:

+Student signed name Instructor 1

+Student printed name Instructor 2

-B. No Harm Contracts
+No Harm Contract

 Extremely important tool to help ensure the safety of group members.

-What is it: A written contract, signed by both student and instructors, that states the student will not harm his/them/herself or others.
+What is it: A written contract, signed by both student and instructors, that states that the student will not harm his/them/herself or others.